OpenKH/OpenKh/distribution/README-FIRST.txt

     OpenKh.Launcher.exe

 Choose "Open Mod Manager" to install and play mods.
-You do not need any of the programs in AdvancedTools.
+You do not need any of the programs shown in the modding tools section.

 Use "Create Desktop Shortcut" for direct access to the Mod Manager.
 Use "Check for Updates" in the launcher footer to check and install OpenKH updates without opening the Mod Manager.
 The launcher marks available updates automatically, but does not download or install them until you select the update action and confirm.

-The Apps folder contains application dependencies and should remain next to the launcher.
-There is no need to open it manually.
+The Apps folder contains the Mod Manager, modding tools, command-line programs, and their shared dependencies.
+It should remain next to the launcher.

 When updating an older OpenKH installation, settings, presets, mod lists, and user content are preserved while obsolete application files are removed.